 In this article, I aim to distinguish these two important RTOS primitives once and for all, by debunking a popular myth about their similarity.

-The Truth: While mutexes and semaphores have similarities in their implementation, they should always be used differently.
+Reality: While mutexes and semaphores have some similarities in their implementation, they should always be used differently.